Making Friends with Genealogy Party tricks

 Nerds, unite!

-“A lot of the trees I work on have repeating dates of significance from generation to generation.”
+“Many of the trees I work on have repeating dates of significance from generation to generation.”
 I blurted out before my stop talking muscles could kick in.
 “I recently worked on a tree where the date the 2nd great grandparents immigrated to America, Sept 8, 1881, was repeated over and over again.
 It was either the date of birth for someone in the tree, a wedding date, the date on a death certificate, the date an award was received, the date of graduation, etc. Almost every generation after the 2nd great grandparents had a milestone event occur on Sept 8.”

 Back to the party